robinhouston/write-to-mp/README.md

 ### Setting up the advice

 At its most basic, you can just go to http://your-app-id.appspot.com/mp/admin and put in some advice.
-If you want your advice to be show as collapsible sections that can be expanded by clicking, you have to format it in a specific way, like this:
+If you want your advice to be shown as collapsible sections that can be expanded by clicking, you have to format it in a specific way, like this:
     1. First collapsible section